ndsgit01/gradient-descent-s/README.md

 Contents:
 -
 - gradient_descent.py : An 'over-engineered(modular)' OOP implementation of gradient descent algorithms and its popular variants in python (+ numpy)
-- Visualization.ipynb : Animated visualization of above implemented methods in python (+ matplotlib)
+- Visualization.ipynb : Observing the behaviour of above implemented methods with animated visualizations in python (+ matplotlib)

 Algorithms implemented:
 -